 Oats into Oat Flour

 Oat flour can be expensive, and also quite hard to find in many major grocery stores, which is why we’re big fans of making oat flour at home.
 Trust us, it’s easy!
 And comes in so handy for these healthy oatmeal cookies.
-Simply place your rolled oats in a high-speed blender or food processor, and lightly pulverize to give them a rough chop.
+Simply place yourin a or food processor, and lightly pulverize to give them a rough chop.

 The other alternative for making these healthy oatmeal cookies is to use quick cooking oats, which will give essentially the same texture as lightly pulverized oats.

 Classic oatmeal cookies involve LOTS of brown sugar and butter.
 We started by playing with different ways to sweeten the cookies, as well as using part coconut oil and part butter.
 Let’s just say that the first three batches of these cookies that we tested were hard as bricks.
 We could have used them as hockey pucks..if we played hockey.